 WHERE TO STAY:

-Cozy up in the Catskills at Albergo Allegria where rates start at $139/night (for mid-week stays) and vintage-style rooms come with their own electric fireplaces.
+Cozy up in the Catskills at Albergo Allegria, where rates start at $139/night (for mid-week stays) and vintage-style rooms come with their own electric fireplaces.

 EXPLORE WINDHAM WONDERLAND:

 Rent a pair of snowshoes ($28/day including poles) from Windham Mountain Outfitters and get to know the area on foot.
 Elm Ridge Wild Forest, CD Lane Park, and The Windham Path, which has a stunning covered bridge overlook, are all free and offer breathtaking views of the surrounding area.
 Up for a challenge?
 Hike the Windham High Peak from the Elm Ridge Trail.
 It’s the highest peak in the Catskills!
-Learn about the Catskill area at the Mountain Top Arboretum and explore 179 acres of gardens and forests from 2,400 feet above.
+Learn about the Catskills area at the Mountain Top Arboretum and explore 179 acres of gardens and forests from 2,400 feet above.
 Events like animal tracking in the snow, guided winter walks, and tree identification tours are offered throughout the season.
 Admission is free, but a $5 donation is encouraged.

 HEAD INTO TOWN:

 Warm up in town and pay a visit to local gems like Briars & Brambles Books, Carole’s Gift Emporium, and Catskill Mountain Country Store.
-For an enchanting evening, head to the Magic on Main show ($30) where you’ll witness close up parlor magic.
+For an enchanting evening, head to the Magic on Main show ($30/person) where you’ll witness close up parlor magic.
 After you’ve worked up an appetite, stop by Chicken Run for comfort food favorites and live music every weekend.

 Corning (Finger Lakes)